Revisiting the Lithium abundance problem in Big-Bang nucleosynthesis: Results and Discussion

 \section{Results and Discussion}

 The impact of basic constants and nuclear reaction rates on primordial nucleosynthesis is thoroughly investigated.
 Using the most current experimental value for the neutron lifetime $877.75\pm0.28_{stat}+0.22/-0.16_{syst}$ s \cite{Go21} and the value of $\eta = \eta_{10} \times 10^{-10} = 6.0914 \pm 0.0438 \times 10^{-10}$ \cite{WMAP,WMAP1} for the baryon-to-photon ratio, all the computations previously described for the conventional BBN and with changed reaction rates for $^3$H(p,$\gamma$)$^4$He, $^6$Li(p,$\gamma$)$^7$Be, $^7$Be(p,$\gamma$)$^8$B, $^{13}$N(p,$\gamma$)$^{14}$O, $^7$Li(n,$\gamma$)$^8$Li and $^{11}$B(n,$\gamma$)$^{12}$B \cite{Du17a,Du22,Du19,Du20,Du21,Du20a} have been performed.
-The Table-I compares the findings of the current calculations with those of our earlier ones \cite{Si19,Mi12} and those of other recent studies \cite{Coc14,Coc15,Cy16}.
+The Table-I compares the findings of the current calculations with those of our earlier ones \cite{Si19,Mi12} and those of other recent studies \cite{Coc14,Coc15,Cy16,Il20,Pi21}.
 The experimental uncertainties in the values of $\tau_n$ and $\eta_{10}$ are the source of the theoretical uncertainties listed in the Table-I. However, the reaction rates are the second major source of uncertainty, and they would undoubtedly exacerbate the theoretical uncertainties mentioned in the present work.
 We discover that the most recent values of the basic constants and the new reaction rates result in a small decrease in the mass fraction of helium, relative abundances of deuteron, ${^3}$He and ${^7}$Li producing a minor improvement over the results previously obtained in conventional BBN calculations \cite{Si19}.
-If the value of neutron lifetime 880.3$\pm$1.1 s \cite{Ol14} used in our previous work \cite{Si19} is retained then there is no change in the mass fraction of helium, relative abundances of deuteron and ${^3}$He and only ${^7}$Li relative abundance becomes $4.427\times 10^{-10}$.
-The theoretical estimates show that these alterations only slightly improve upon an earlier, significant fall in the abundance of ${^7}$Li by $\sim 12\%$.
-Inferentially, the majority of these nuclear reactions have no impact on the primordial lithium abundance problem of BBN, even with large nuclear physics uncertainty.